A Guide to Penance

 Herman Primo Forgia felia Lukas hates his third cousin once removed, Abigail Prima Forgia felia Hilda, beyond the point of reason.
 He hates her so much that, when his father announced they were arranged to be married, he started seeking any way out of the marriage available to him.
-He met a man who said he could teach Herman a curse that would destroy her, if only he could sneak the bones of a Saint out of Fenristadt to trade.
+He met a man who said he could teach Herman a damn that would destroy her, if only he could sneak the bones of a Saint out of Fenristadt to trade.
 Herman obtained bones rightfully in the custody of his family and approached the man again to complete the trade.
-The man identified himself as a Lazarine, and informed Herman the curse he sought would draw upon Lazorolth’s power to kill Abigail.
-Still he accepted, and traded the bones for the curse.
-When he was in the middle of performing the curse, his mother stumbled upon him and embarrassed him so badly he confessed to everything.
+The man identified himself as a Lazarine, and informed Herman the damn he sought would draw upon Lazorolth’s power to kill Abigail.
+Still he accepted, and traded the bones for the damn.
+When he was in the middle of performing the damn, his mother stumbled upon him and embarrassed him so badly he confessed to everything.
 She dragged him to a priest, to whom he repeated his confession.

 When Herman approaches a priest and confesses his sins in the rite of Atonement, the priest instructs him to abase himself before Abigail and beg her for forgiveness, then find her another man of higher status than he to marry.
 Then he must spend a month in direct servitude to the priest, during which time he will spend all idle time in prayer and study of the scripture, until he can recite all the Testimonium’s passages regarding the Triumvirate by heart.
-Finally he must burn all records of the curse, before venturing out of Fenristadt to track down the Lazarine, from whom he must retrieve the artifact without stealing it.
+Finally he must burn all records of the damn, before venturing out of Fenristadt to track down the Lazarine, from whom he must retrieve the artifact without stealing it.
 Should the artifact be corrupted or destroyed, he must instead recover a yet undiscovered artifact and return with that instead.

 It is safe to say that this harsh atonement would take several months to complete, and Herman’s sins are not absolved until he has accomplished everything assigned to him.